-Fall and Spring - 301.
-Discrete Mathematics.
+301. Discrete Mathematics.
 (3 hours) An introduction to fundamental theoretical concepts of mathematics.
-Topics include logic, techniques of proof, elementary set theory, mathematical induction, relations and functions, counting techniques, and Boolean algebra.
-Corequisite: MAT225. - 303.
-Fundamentals of Data Computing.
-(3 hours) This course focuses on data analysis in settings where the data is so large, dispersed or messy that machine-processing is required to gather, clean and transform it into forms suitable for analysis.
-We also study computer-based techniques for the analysis of such data, including machine data visualization and machine-learning.
-Finally we consider how the practice of reproducible research and the development of interactive web- based applications can enhance communication of the results of data analysis.
-Prerequisites: MAT111 or CSC115 or PSY211 or permission of the instructor. - 310.
-Linear Algebra.
+Topics include logic, techniques of proof, elementary set theory, mathematical induction, numeration systems, relations and functions, counting techniques, and Boolean algebra.
+This course carries a Quantitative Flag (Q) in the Foundations and Core Program.
+Co-requisite: MAT 225.

+- 310. Linear Algebra.
 (3 hours) A theoretical study of systems of linear equations and vector spaces.
 Topics include matrix algebra, linear transformations, eigenvalues and eigenvectors, determinants, and linear programming.
-Prerequisites: MAT225 and 301.
-Spring - 325.
+Prerequisites: MAT 225 and 301. - 325.
 Calculus III.
-(3 hours) A study of infinite series, multivariable integration, and vector calculus.
-Topics include tests for convergence of series, power series, polar coordinates, vector-valued functions, double and triple integrals, and line integrals.
-Prerequisite: MAT225. - 327.
+(3 hours) A continuation of the study of single-variable calculus, and a study of multivariable calculus.
+Topics include parametric equations, polar coordinates, vectors and vector-valued functions, partial differentiation, Lagrange multipliers, double and triple integrals, and line integrals.
+Prerequisite: MAT 225. - 327.
 Introduction to Numerical Methods.
 (3 hours) An introduction to the analysis and implementation of numerical methods.
 Topics include number representation and errors, locating roots of equations, interpolation, numerical differentiation, numerical integration, numerical solution of linear systems of equations, approximation by spline functions, numerical solution of differential equations, and the method of least squares.
-Prerequisites: CSC115 and MAT301. - 331.
+Prerequisites: CSC115 and MAT301.

+Odd Springs - 331.
 Probability Theory.
 (3 hours) A study of chance phenomena and probability distributions, with applications to elementary descriptive and inferential statistics.
 Topics include probability laws and elementary combinatorics, random variables, discrete and continuous probability distributions, the Central Limit Theorem, and basic interval estimation and hypothesis testing.
-Prerequisite: MAT225.

-- 332. Mathematical Statistics.
+Prerequisite: MAT 225. - 332.
+Mathematical Statistics.
 (3 hours) A study of statistical methods and tests of hypotheses.
 Topics include estimation of parameters from both frequentist and Bayesian points of view, and linear models.
-Prerequisite: MAT331.
+Prerequisite: MAT 331.
 Odd Springs - 335.
 Advanced Geometry.
 (3 hours) A rigorous but non-axiomatic treatment of advanced geometry on the Euclidean plane, from two or more points of view.
 Possible viewpoints include synthetic geometry, vector geometry, and geometry using complex numbers.
 Usually additional topic(s) will be covered, with such topics typically being drawn from axiomatic development of elementary geometry, geometry in higher dimensions, non-Euclidean geometries, and historical studies, especially geometry in non-Western cultures.
-Prerequisites: MAT125 and 301.
+Prerequisites: MAT 125 and 301.

 343. Mathematical Modeling.
 (3 hours) An introduction to the study of modeling real-world phenomena, with an emphasis on applications to science.
 Topics include modeling using difference equations and differential equations, simulation, matrix modeling and Markov chains, and dimensional analysis.
-Prerequisite: MAT125 and CSC115.
+Prerequisite: MAT 125 and CSC 115.
+Odd Falls